 Hannah Bookbinder

-As a college admissions consultant, she has advised both mainstream high school students and those with learning differences and ADD, and successfully navigated them through the admissions process.
-Hannah firmly believes in the importance of gathering as much information about the student and the colleges they are considering to help her students to make the most informed decision possible.
+Hannah uses the same approach in her work as a college admissions consultant.
+She advises both mainstream high school students and those with learning differences and ADHD, successfully navigating them through the college admissions process.
+She firmly believes in the importance of gathering as much information about the students and the colleges they are considering to help them make the most informed decision possible.

 Hannah has presented to parents and educators about the following topics: life with ADHD, the college admissions process, parenting survival tips for parents of students who have ADHD, parenting tips for reducing stress and anxiety at home for all family members.